 A Short History of Fenghuang Dancong

-As Zhao Bing sipped the warm, bitter drink, he could feel his strength return to his arms and legs.
-In honor of the lifesaving drink, the emperor named the leaves “Song Cha” (宋茶 - Song Dynasty Tea), which we now know as “Song Zhong” (宋种 - The Song Dynasty Type).
-Seeing a large bird soaring overhead, he also renamed the surrounding peaks the “Phoenix Mountains.”
+As Zhao Bing sipped the warm, bitter drink, strength flowed into his arms and legs.
+To honor the drink that saved his life, the emperor named the leaves “Song Cha” (宋茶 - Song Dynasty Tea), a name that later became “Song Zhong” (宋种 - The Song Dynasty Type).
+Noticing a bird flying around, he renamed the area “Phoenix Mountain.”

-Hundreds of years before Zhao Bing passed through Wudong Mountain, the She people (畲族) — an ancient group celebrated for their agricultural prowess and rich folklore — called the Fenghuang Mountains their home.
-Though scattered across China today, the She still regards the Fenghuang Mountains as their ancestral home.
-Realistically, they were probably the first to plant tea trees on the slopes of these mountains.
+Centuries before Zhao Bing passed through Wudong Mountain, the She people (畲族) arrived first.
+The She are an ancient people, known for their farming skills and folklore, who are still alive today.
+Though now dispersed throughout China, the She still regard the Fenghuang Mountains as their home.
+They were almost certainly the first to plant tea trees in the area.

-The She people have a traditional story about their dog-headed god, Pan Hu (盘瓠), and his brother Wu Long (吴龙).
-Wu Long, whose name echoes the word ‘wulong’ (乌龙), the Chinese word for oolong tea, transformed himself into a lush vine.
-Wu Long inadvertently entangled Pan Hu, killing him.
-Overcome with grief and remorse, Wu Long metamorphosed into a tea bush as an act of atonement — becoming the very first tea tree in the Fenghuang mountains while he was at it.
+The She people tell a story about their dog-headed god, Pan Hu (盘瓠), and his brother Wu Long (吴龙), a name that echoes the word ‘wulong’ (乌龙), the Mandarin word for oolong tea.
+According to the legend, Wu Long transformed himself into a lush vine, inadvertently entangling his brother Pan Hu and killing him.
+Overwhelmed with grief, Wu Long metamorphosed into a tea bush to atone, becoming the first tea tree in the Fenghuang Mountains.

-To this day, the phoenix adorns She totems throughout China, a possible visual allusion to their ancestral mountains.
-Although many of the She population migrated to other regions of China during the Tang Dynasty, a small number have remained in the Fenghuang Mountains.
-A community of about 300 people continues to live in Shiguping Village, nestled in the shadow of the Phoenix Mountains.
+Even today, the phoenix appears on She totems across China, possibly a nod to their ancestral mountains.
+Although many She people migrated across China during the Tang Dynasty, a small group remains in the Fenghuang Mountains.
+About 300 people continue to live in Shiguping Village, in the shadow of the Phoenix Mountains.

-These intertwined legends — of emperors and gods — paint a rich tapestry over Fenghuang Dancong’s unknown true origins.
-While the tale of Emperor Zhao Bing paints a tale of royal approval, the She people’s stories hint at a more ancient beginning of tea cultivation in these mountains.
-Their presence predates emperor Zhao Bing by centuries, suggesting they may have been the true pioneers of tea cultivation in the region.
+These intertwined legends — of emperors and gods — weave a rich tapestry over Fenghuang Dancong’s unknown origins.
+While the tale of Emperor Zhao Bing provides a story of royal approval, the She people’s legends suggest that tea cultivation began much earlier.
+The She lived here for centuries before Emperor Zhao Bing, suggesting they were likely the first to cultivate tea in the region.

-It is also possible that the legends involving Emperor Zhao Bing were layered upon existing She traditions and stories.
-Or both tales are stories told by people living in more contemporary times about the distant past.
-We should read them more as traditions and less as history.
-Without archaeological and written evidence, they are all we have to rely on.
+It is also possible that the legends involving Emperor Zhao Bing were built over existing She traditions and stories.
+Or perhaps both were created by people living in more contemporary times to make sense of the distant past.
+We should see them as traditions rather than history.
+Lacking archaeological or written evidence, these stories are all we have.

 1900–1950: An Early Golden Age

-The early 20th century was the first golden age for Fenghuang’s teas.
-In 1915, amid the Republic of China era uproar, the Fenghuang Chunming Tea Company defied expectations by introducing their beloved Shui Xian to the larger world.
-They sent just over one kilogram (2 斤) to the Panama-Pacific International Exposition in San Francisco—a world’s fair brimming with inventions, lights, automobile races, and imported foods from around the globe.
-They shipped the Liberty Bell from Philadelphia and constructed a telephone line from California to New York.
-This world’s fair, held to celebrate the opening of the Panama Canal, was an opportunity to showcase the cultural achievements of each participating nation.
+The early 20th century was Fenghuang tea's first golden age.
+In 1915, amid the uproar of the Republic of China era, the Fenghuang Chunming Tea Company brought their Shui Xian to the larger world.
+They sent a little over one kilogram (2 斤) to the Panama-Pacific International Exposition in San Francisco — a world’s fair filled with inventions, lights, auto races, and global foods.
+The Liberty Bell was shipped from Philadelphia, and a telephone line was installed from New York to California.
+This world’s fair, held to celebrate the opening of the Panama Canal, offered each participating nation a chance to showcase its cultural achievements.

-With its fragrant and toasted leaves, Shui Xian was a stark contrast to the bitter and robust teas from Ceylon and India at the time.
+With its fragrant and toasted leaves, Shui Xian stood in stark contrast to the bitter, robust teas from Ceylon and India at the time.
 It won a silver medal, enchanting judges and capturing the curiosity of passersby.
-At this moment, Shui Xian’s reputation bloomed beyond China’s borders, and it stepped onto the world stage.
+From that moment, Shui Xian’s reputation bloomed beyond China’s borders, debuting on the world's stage.

-By the 1930s, entrepreneurs from Chaozhou were venturing across seas, establishing over 50 tea shops throughout Cambodia, Vietnam, and Thailand.
-These shops must have been fascinating cultural crossroads, introducing teas from the Fenghuang Mountains to local drinkers.
-These were boom years for the local tea industry, marked by growth and expansion.
+By the 1930s, entrepreneurs from Chaozhou set sail for new markets, establishing more than 50 tea shops in Cambodia, Vietnam, and Thailand.
+These shops must have been vibrant cross-cultural hubs, bringing Fenghuang tea to local drinkers.
+These were boom years for the local tea trade, a time of speedy growth and expansion.

-However, the good years could not last forever.
-The early 1940s brought a series of devastating blows.
-An unexpected frost ravaged the tea crops, a severe drought and famine followed, and rampant inflation destroyed the economy.
-The market was in a state of total collapse.
-By 1948, the once-lush tea fields were reduced to just over 400 acres, with many left abandoned and overgrown.
-The once-thriving industry was on the brink of extinction.
+But the good years couldn't last forever.
+The early 1940s dealt a series of devastating blows.
+First, an unexpected frost destroyed the tea crops.
+Then came drought and famine.
+Finally, inflation ransacked the economy, sending the market into total collapse.
+By 1948, the once-lush tea fields dwindled to a little over 400 acres, with many abandoned and overgrown.
+The tea industry, once thriving, was on the brink of extinction.

 1950–2000: Rebuilding and Reviving

-In the years after the turmoil, a spirit of resilience took root in the Phoenix Mountains.
-The second half of the 20th century saw China undergoing significant policy transformations, and things were no different in the Fenghuang Region.
-Recognizing the importance of their cultural history and eager to kickstart their economy, local leaders and farmers came together to breathe life back into the withered fields.
+In the aftermath of the turmoil, resilience took root in the Phoenix Mountains.
+In the second half of the 20th century, China underwent major transformations, and the Fenghuang Region was no exception.
+Recognizing their cultural heritage and eager to resurrect their economy, local leaders and farmers came together to breathe life back into the withered fields.

-They established a centralized hub for processing and selling Dancong tea, ensuring quality and consistency that had slipped during the tumultuous years.
-Small village cooperatives emerged in Wuchong, Daping, Dongjiao, and Fengxi — working communities where knowledge was shared, resources pooled, and traditions reanimated.
-Elders taught the younger generation the practices of teamaking, and a new generation began work.
+They established a centralized hub for processing and selling Dancong tea, restoring the quality and consistency lost during the tumultuous years.
+Tight-knit village cooperatives began to emerge in Wuchong, Daping, Dongjiao, and Fengxi — working communities where knowledge was shared, resources pooled, and traditions revived.
+Elders passed down their teamaking craft, and a new generation took up the work.

-The central government’s designation of Fenghuang Dancong as a “special product” marked a turning point.
-They set its price higher than any other Chinese wulong tea, validating the persistent effort of the community.
-By the 1980s, the region boasted approximately 3,300 acres of thriving tea plantations — a remarkable turn-around from the sparse, abandoned fields of just a few decades before.
+The central government’s designation of Fenghuang Dancong as a “special product” was a turning point.
+The government set its price higher than any other Chinese wulong tea, recognizing the community's craft and effort.
+By the 1980s, the region boasted approximately 3,300 acres of thriving tea plantations — a remarkable turnaround from the sparse, abandoned fields of previous decades.

 2000–Present: A New Renaissance

-Fenghuang Dancong has not just survived but thrived in the 21st century.
-Local farmers light up when talking about how their teas are gaining increasing interest in Japan, Europe, and North America.
-One farmer shared how he now takes yearly flights to Japan to share his work with their tea companies, which distribute his teas abroad.
-As he described these opportunities, his enthusiasm made it clear: optimism is back in the mountain air.
+Fenghuang Dancong has not only survived but flourished in the 21st century.
+Local farmers light up as they talk about the growing international interest in their teas.
+One farmer shared that he now travels to Japan every year to collaborate with tea companies that distribute his teas abroad.
+As he spoke about these opportunities, his enthusiasm was unmistakable; optimism is back in the mountain air.

-Tea tourism has blossomed, transforming the Phoenix Mountains into a destination for enthusiasts.
-Visitors drive winding roads along terraced fields, breathe in the crisp atmosphere, and partake in Chaozhou-style gongfu tea.
-The 2008 designation as the “Hometown of Famous Chinese Tea” and the opening of the Fenghuang Dancong Tea Museum in 2021 have further elevated the region’s profile, with a centralized place where people can come to learn the history and culture of this region’s tea.
+Tea tourism has blossomed, making the Phoenix Mountains a must-visit for tea lovers.
+You can drive winding roads through terraced fields, take in the crisp mountain air, and taste Chaozhou-style brewing.
+The region’s profile rose even further with its 2008 designation as the ‘Hometown of Famous Chinese Tea’ and the 2021 opening of the Fenghuang Dancong Tea Museum, offering a central hub to explore the history and culture of this region.

-Among the many Dancong varieties, Ya Shi Xiang — or “Duck Shit Aroma”— has now outshone the former favorite, Shui Xian.
-Despite its disturbing name, the tea’s mellow and creamy flavor turns nonbelievers into acolytes.
-It’s a playful nod to folklore, showcasing the community’s humor and confidence in their teas.
-As Professor Zhang Tianfu, a respected 98-year-old tea scholar from Fujian Agricultural University, remarked during his first visit to Wudong Village, “凤凰单丛茶,清香满天涯” — “Phoenix Dancong Tea, its pure and delicate fragrance reaches the furthest corners of the world.”
+Among the many Dancong varieties, Ya Shi Xiang — or “Duck Shit Aroma”— has surpassed the once-favored Shui Xian.
+Despite its disturbing name, its mellow, creamy flavor wins over skeptics.
+It's a testament to the community’s humor and confidence in their craft.
+As Professor Zhang Tianfu, a revered 98-year-old tea scholar from Fujian Agricultural University, once remarked during a visit to Wudong Village, “凤凰单丛茶,清香满天涯” — “Phoenix Dancong Tea, its pure and delicate fragrance reaches the furthest corners of the world.”

 Sources